 Their life is governed by their constitutions of which can be found on this web site.
 I found these to be spiritually enlightening.
 They best explain the life of the Carthusians, and read next to the Rule of St. Benedict (easily available), make very interesting comparative reading.

 One of the most popular paintings of St. Bruno at Parkminster is one painted by A. Sublet, (1870), on one of the walls in the church.
 You can click to see it below.
 It is painted on the dividing wall within the place of prayer between where the fathers and the brothers sit.
-They sit in different places because the brothers did not always learn to read, and instead of reciting the Divine Office, partook in it by listening to it and partaking in prayer - sometimes with the use beads.
-These days, because literacy in more widespread, the brothers are able to sit with the fathers.
-They do not have to recite the whole office though, because they have a lot of manual work to as well.
+They sit in different places because the brothers did not always learn to read, and instead of reciting the Divine Office, partook in it by listening to it and partaking in prayer - sometimes with the use of beads.
+These days, because literacy is more widespread, the brothers are able to sit with the fathers.
+They do not have to recite the whole office though, because they have a lot of manual work to do as well.

 Click here to see pic of St. Bruno.

 For no-frames browsers: Back to main menu. (or use 'back' button.)

 To view this page as intended with frames, click here